 The university offers a general education Honors Program for those students meeting the honors admission requirements.
 Each semester certain sections of the general education curriculum are identified for honors students only.
 These courses are designed to provide depth as well as breadth in an academic area, thus challenging and motivating Concordia's best student scholars.
 Honors courses employ primary-source readings, a seminar format, collaborative activities, field trips, alternative assessment techniques and an integrative approach to topics.
 Students completing honors courses receive special recognition at graduation.
-Those successfully completing four to six honors courses graduate as an "Honors Associate" while students who successfully compete at least seven honors courses graduate as an "Honors Scholar."
+Those successfully completing four to six honors courses graduate as an "Honors Scholar."